viktorfrom/e7020e_bare/README.md

 > openocd -f interface/stlink.cfg -f stm32f4x.cfg
 ```

-A possible advantege of `monitor reset init` is that the `adapter speed` is set to 8MHz, which at least in theory gives better transfer rate between `openocd` and the `stlink` programmer (default is 2MBit).
-I'm not sure the improvement is noticable.
+A possible advantage of `monitor reset init` is that the `adapter speed` is set to 8MHz, which at least in theory gives better transfer rate between `openocd` and the `stlink` programmer (default is 2Mbit/s).
+I'm not sure the improvement is noticeable.

 - ITM buffer overflow

 In case the ITM buffer is saturated, ITM tracing stops working (and might be hard to recover).
 In such case:

-  1. correct and recompile the program,
+  1. Correct and recompile the program,

-  2. erase the flash (using `st-flash`),
+  2. Erase the flash (using `st-flash`),

-  3. power cycle the Nucleo (disconnect-and-re-connect),
+  3. Power cycle the Nucleo (disconnect-and-re-connect),

-  4. remove/re-make fifo, and finally re-start `openocd`/`gdb`.
+  4. Remove/re-make fifo, and finally re-start `openocd`/`gdb`.

-This ensures 1) the program will not yet again overflow the ITM buffer, 2) the faulty program is gone (and not restarted accidently on a `RESET`), 3) the programmer firmware is restarted and does not carry any persistent state, notice a `RESET` applies only to the target, not the programmer, so if the programmer crashes it needs to be power cycled), 4) the FIFO `/tmp/itm.fifo`, `openocd` and `gdb` will have fresh states.
+This ensures 1) the program will not yet again overflow the ITM buffer, 2) the faulty program is gone (and not restarted accidentally on a `RESET`), 3) the programmer firmware is restarted and does not carry any persistent state, notice a `RESET` applies only to the target, not the programmer, so if the programmer crashes it needs to be power cycled), 4) the FIFO `/tmp/itm.fifo`, `openocd` and `gdb` will have fresh states.

-- Check/udate the Nucleo `st-link` firmware (as mentioned above).
+- Check/update the Nucleo `st-link` firmware (as mentioned above).

 ---